thebaldgeek/thebaldgeek.github.io/L-Band.md

 THANK YOU
 `
 You can clearly see that this is a message from ground crew talking to the aircraft.
-But, don't be disapointed, there are a LOT of very interesting messages that come from ground staff and get sent up to the flight crew.
+But, don't be disappointed, there are a LOT of very interesting messages that come from ground staff and get sent up to the flight crew.
 Here is a hint, this is a CPDLC message to the same aircraft:

 `AES:4249EA GES:50 2 .VQ-BLQ !
 H1 C
 #MD/AA GDXE1XA.AT1.VQ-BLQ6192D0E622C960EC18